-Moreover, Mr. Gutermuth represents and assists clients in cartel and internal compliance investigations.
-As part of his antitrust counseling practice, Mr. Gutermuth regularly advises clients on the compliance of joint ventures, other cooperation agreements, information exchange, and other business practices with Articles 101 and 102 of the Treaty on the Functioning of the European Union and the specific rules on cooperation in distribution, research and development, technology transfer, and production.
-He has particular knowledge of the application of competition law in cases involving intellectual property rights.
+Mr. Gutermuth represents and assists clients in dawn raids and in cartel and internal compliance investigations.
+Moreover, Mr. Gutermuth regularly advises clients on the compliance of joint ventures, cooperation agreements, information exchange, and other business practices with Articles 101 and 102 of the Treaty on the Functioning of the European Union and the specific rules on cooperation in distribution, research and development, technology transfer, and production.
 Mr. Gutermuth has also been involved in appeals to Court of Justice of the European Union.

 Mr. Gutermuth has worked for clients in various industries, including pharma, chemical, financial services, energy, life science, healthcare, technology, metals, tobacco, defense and telecommunications/media.
 A significant part of his current work involves antitrust issues relating to the digital economy, including advice on the Digital Markets Act.
-Mr. Gutermuth is listed in all major attorney rating publications.
+Mr. Gutermuth is listed as a leading practitioner in all major attorney rating publications.
 He frequently speaks at conferences and publishes articles on competition law.

 - Pfizer in relation to its $12.7 billion joint venture with GSK, combining the parties' consumer health businesses, before the German FCO.

 - Boston Scientific in relation to its $4.2 billion acquisition of BTG plc., before the German FCO and other competition authorities worldwide.

 - Carestream Health, Inc. in global merger control proceedings regarding the sale of its healthcare information systems (HCIS) business to Royal Philips, a global leader in health technology.

 - BP in global merger control aspects regarding its joint venture with Arclight Capital Partners to acquire Thorntons, a leading privately owned gasoline and convenience store chain with locations in the Midwest and Florida.